 For those suffering from congestion in the lung or battling a hard to relieve cough with phlegm that isn’t coming out, Peng Sha is given to clear the phlegm.
 For this treatment, the borax is combined with other herbs to create a powder or pill.
 However, traditional practitioners also warn that borax is typically prescribed for external use and its internal use should be undertaken with care and the right form of borax.
 If this is not done carefully, it can be toxic.3 With such dire warnings, it may be best to avoid using borax internally.

 Ayurveda too, views Tankan Bhasma as a good expectorant that has strong anti-inflammatory and healing properties.
-Research has shown it is able to relieve symptoms of chronic tonsillitis when used in a gargling solution.4
+Research has shown it is able to relieve symptoms

 4. Cures Urinary Infections